 Clevedon and District Road Club (CDRC) is a multi-disciplinary cycling club, predominantly serving the northern half of North Somerset, although some members do come from further afield.
 The club has 100 members who participate in a range of cycling activities.
 Members range in age from 10 to 90, but most members are aged over 30.
-The club has few female members, although the President is female.
-The club has recently agreed to be sponsored by two local businesses.

 1.2 Brief history

 CDRC was originally with the CTC but went ‘solo’ in 1952 so that the members could race.
 The club still has some founding members actively cycling with the club on a regular basis.